 Implementing Academic Accommodations

-The Academic Achievement and Access Center (AAAC) facilitates appropriate academic accommodations and auxiliary aids and services that are necessary to afford an individual with a disability an equal opportunity to participate in the University’s programs and activities.
+The University Academic Support Centers (UASC) facilitates appropriate academic accommodations and auxiliary aids and services that are necessary to afford an individual with a disability an equal opportunity to participate in the University’s programs and activities.
 Specifically, students must provide written documentation from a qualified professional on the nature and impact of the disability.
-The student and the AAAC will then engage in an interactive process to determine what, if any, accommodations are appropriate based on the student’s disability and individual needs.
+The student and the UASC will then engage in an interactive process to determine what, if any, accommodations are appropriate based on the student’s disability and individual needs.

-Students must meet with an assigned AAAC Specialist to do the following:
+Students must meet with an assigned UASC Specialist to do the following:

 · Complete an accommodations request for each class in which accommodations are needed and submit to their instructors.

 Students must then notify each instructor as follows.
 Students are not obligated to self-disclose the nature of a disability to faculty members or instructors.

 · Meet with each instructor during office hours to review the accommodation request.

 · Discuss implementing accommodations with each instructor (e.g., when extra time for exams will be given, where to take exams, conflicts with back-to-back classes, alternative start times, and note-taking).

 · Address any concerns about accommodations promptly with the instructor.

-· Students may contact the AAAC Specialist for assistance with concerns about their accommodations.
+· Students may contact the UASC Specialist for assistance with concerns about their accommodations.

 · Meet with each eligible student requesting accommodations and determine appropriate accommodations based on documented need.

 · Demonstrate to the student how to request accommodations and request that students meet with each instructor to discuss their accommodation letter.

 · Ensure that any equipment or technology utilized to effectuate any academic adjustment is tested and is working properly one week prior to the first day of class.

-· Advocate with faculty/instructional staff to have accommodations implemented as denoted on the AAAC AN.
+· Advocate with faculty/instructional staff to have accommodations implemented as denoted on the UASC faculty notification letter.

 · Contact the Department Chair if student indicates difficulty in the implementation of accommodations and a solution cannot be arrived at with the faculty member.
 The next step will be the Assistant Dean and then the Dean of the College.